YinhaoDeng/Adaboost-python-implementation/README.md

 # Adaboost-python-implementation
+- apply on wbdc dataset
-Adaboost implemented by python with basic python library.
+- implemented by python with basic python library.